 If at one epoch the residuals of one site are bigger than the specified criteria, the solution of this site at this epoch will be ignored.
 This command prevents outliers from contaminating the time series analysis results.
-The order is e, n, up.
+The order is East, North, Up.

-very bad_obs criteria (mm): based on gross outlier threshold.
+very bad obs criteria (mm): based on gross outlier threshold.

 If the data have gross outliers the initial adjustments will be biased.
 They are removed before the adjustment.
-The order is e, n, up.
+The order is East, North, Up.